HIPAA-Compliant Conversational AI for Appointment Reminders

 Automated Voice Agents for Confirmation and Rescheduling

 An automated voice agent is an AI powered system that can call patients, understand their spoken responses, and have a natural conversation to confirm or reschedule appointments.
 Unlike a simple robocall, a modern voice agent is interactive.
 If a patient says, “I can’t make it then,” the AI can check the live schedule and offer alternative times.
 This 24/7 availability is a game changer for both patient convenience and staff workload.
-In a survey, 64% of patients still preferred using a phone call to reschedule, highlighting the importance of a capable voice channel.
+With a solution like AI agents, practices can offload repetitive calls, reduce patient hold times, and ensure every patient is contacted.
+Explore how AI automates patient scheduling calls.

 Seamless EHR Integration

 To be truly automated, your reminder system must connect directly to your Electronic Health Record (EHR) or Practice Management (PM) system.
 EHR integration allows the AI to pull the daily schedule in real time and write confirmations or rescheduling updates directly back into the system.
 This eliminates manual data entry, prevents errors, and ensures the schedule is always up to date.
-With over 96% of U.S. hospitals using certified EHRs, deep integration is no longer a luxury, it’s a necessity.
+Leading platforms provide over 80 native integrations to systems like Epic, athenahealth, Cerner, and NextGen.

 Using FHIR and OAuth 2.0 for Secure Connectivity